 (a) Has the written permission of his parent or guardian to possess the weapon; or

 (b) Is accompanied by his parent or guardian while he has the weapon in his possession.

 (2) Any minor under the age of twelve (12) years in possession of a weapon shall be accompanied by an adult.

 (3) Any person who violates the provisions of this section is guilty of a misdemeanor.

 It is illegal for anyone under the age of 12 to possession of a dirk or bowie without his/her parents being there with him/her.
-It is illegal for anyone under the age of 18 to possess a dirk or bowie without written consent from his/her parent unless they have their parent with them.
-Any other type of knife, like butterlfy knives, are totally fine.
+It is illegal for anyone under the age of 18 to possess a dirk or bowie without written consent from his/her parent unless they have their parents with them.
+Any other type of knife, like butterfly knives, are totally fine.

 In Idaho, you can open carry any knife.
-You cannot conceal carry a bowie, dirk, or dangerous weapon, with a blade longer than 4 inches, unless you have a weapons permit.
-There has been no cases that defined any type of knife or length of blade to be a “dangerous weapon.”
+You cannot conceal carry a bowie, dirk, dagger or firearm, with a blade longer than 4 inches, unless you have a weapons permit.
+There have been no cases that defined any type of knife or length of blade to be a “dangerous weapon.”
 Because of this, you most likely would be OK carrying a concealed knife if you don’t use it in a deadly way.